TechBlade47/windows11_health_check_app/README.md

 # windows11_health_check_app
-The windows 11 compatibility tool for windows 10 that microsoft removed from their website , extract all the files to a folder and run PCHealthCheck.exe , if it doesn't work properly please contact me on discord (𝕿𝖊𝖈𝖍𝕭𝖑𝖆𝖉𝖊47ツ#9033) and I will try my best to help you!
+The windows 11 compatibility tool for windows 10 that microsoft removed from their website , extract all the files to a folder and run PCHealthCheck.exe , if it doesn't work properly please contact me on discord (@bladestech) and I will try my best to help you!

 this is the original version of the health check app.